How to Prepare for Your First Hunting Trip

 You know the importance of wearing camouflaged clothing, but tree stand blinds provide an opportunity for total concealment out of the line of sight of the animal and can give protection from the elements.
 Always be safety conscious and use a harness in the blinds as this is where most hunting accidents occur.

-If you do manage to harvest a deer, have the foresight to take with you the tools that you need to take it back to camp.
+If you do manage to harvest a deer, have the foresight to take with you the tools that you need to take it back to camp, such as the best hunting knife you can find.
 You may make the newbie error of just taking a knife; however, you’ll also need a length of rope to hang the deer while you continue hunting, and a tarpaulin to enable you to drag the deer back to the truck or cabin without collecting debris.